trueberryless-org/mutanuq/starlight/src/content/docs/en/languages/text_types.md

 | Something you might want to consider is ...                                          |

 :::caution
-If you want to use arguments against your own opinion, display them week because this makes your point of view far more convincing.
+If you want to use arguments against your own opinion, display them weak because this makes your point of view far more convincing.
 :::

 ##### Conclusion